zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       - Connection Type: *Cloud Wallet*

         - Configuration File: *Browse* to and select your wallet zip file that you just saved in your *ApplicationIntegrationLabs* folder above.

         - Service: *\<Autonomous Database Name (all lowercase without spaces)\>\_high* option.
 Select it from the dropdown list.
 The *high* option gives us the best performance.

-For example, you might select *dbappintshared_high*.
+      - If you are in an Oracle class, you may need to configure the *Proxy*:
+        - Click on the *Proxy* tab.
+        - Toggle on the *Use Custom Proxy* radio button.
+        - Enter the *Host* and *Port* values for the *Oracle SQL Developer Proxy*.
+You noted them in the *Prerequisites* section at the beginning of this document.

-      - Click on the "Save Password* field so you aren’t prompted for the atpc\_user password each time you activate your connection.
+      - Click on the *Save Password* field so you aren’t prompted for the atpc\_user password each time you activate your connection.

       - Click the *Test* button at the bottom to see if SQL Developer can